 PROJECT.
 The proposed and projected phases of development or activity on a parcel of land, including but not limited to activities conducted in a nontidal wetland, a wetland buffer, or expanded buffer.

 REDEVELOPMENT.
 A modification to an existing structure or business, including but not limited to any change in use of the property resulting in a change from one standard industrial classification to a different classification, or from an unregulated use to a regulated use.

 REGULATED SUBSTANCE.
-Substances that:
+A substance that:

 (2) May be injurious to human beings.

 STREAM.
-A part of a watercourse either naturally or artificially created that contains intermittent or perennial base flow of groundwater origin, but not including a ditch that conveys surface runoff exclusively from storm events.
+A part of a watercourse either naturally occurring or artificially created that contains intermittent or perennial base flow of groundwater origin, but not including a ditch that conveys surface runoff exclusively from storm events.